Trauma Therapy for Young People

 Children’s Accelerated Trauma Technique (CATT)

-This approach is particularly effective for children who may struggle to verbalise their experiences, utilising drawing, narration, and gradual exposure to help them reframe distressing memories and reduce symptoms of(PTSD), anxiety, and emotional dysregulation.
+CATT is a structured, evidence-based therapy that integrates trauma-focused CBT, creative storytelling, and exposure therapy.
+It helps children process trauma through drawing, narration, and age-appropriate techniques—particularly useful for those who struggle to verbalise their experience using gradual exposure to help them reframe distressing memories and reduce symptoms of (PTSD), anxiety, and emotional dysregulation.

 Trauma Focused CBT for Young People and Families (TF-CBT)